esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 * **Default:** `2000` (milliseconds)
 * **Example:** `request_timeout = 5000`

 Number of milliseconds after which http call to the server will time out.
-Should be lower then call_timeout set at the pool level.
+It should be lower than `call_timeout` set at the pool level.

 HTTP also supports all TLS-specific options described in the TLS section.